sjaakp/yii2-fuzzydate/README.md

 In the database each fuzzy date is represented by **two** 'normal' dates.
 The field names of the two dates are derived from the attribute name of the fuzzy date, by appending `'1'` and `'2'` respectively.

-So, if the attribute name of the fuzzy date is `'born'`, the fields representing is in the database would be `'born1'` and `'born2'`.
+So, if the attribute name of the fuzzy date is `'born'`, the fields representing it in the database would be `'born1'` and `'born2'`.

 - If we know the date exactly, the value of both date fields is equal.
 - If we know the date with a 'granularity' of one month, the value of the first field is the first day of the month, the value of the second field is the last day of the month.